OpenEmu/OpenEmu/README.md

 OpenEmu
 =======

 Hi, everyone.
-I added turbo A and B to FCEU core, so when you emulating fc games, just use FCEU, then everything is wonderful.
+I added turbo A and B to FCEU/Nestopia core, so when you emulating fc games as often, everything will be wonderful.